ioanniskousis/Weather-Report/README.md

       - the city weather data that arrived are passed to the interface module cityWeatherInterface.js
     - the module cityWeatherInterface.js contains procedures to update the interface information with the new data

-  * Data about Favorites are percistently saved in localStorage.
   * An initial population is performed when the localStorage is empty of Favorites by data held in seed.js.
   * Shorthand commands for creating and accessing elements are used and are held in utils.js.